 Integrate with the grade-level curriculum

-I surveyed 700 elementary school educators recently about the role of the arts in their classroom teaching.
+I surveyed 700 elementary school educators a few years back about the role of the arts in their classroom teaching.

-Granted, these were 700 teachers who had registered their classes for a live online concert I was giving, so perhaps they were predisposed a bit to warm feelings for the arts.
+Granted, these were 700 teachers who had registered their classes for a live online concert I was giving, so perhaps they were predisposed to warm feelings for the arts.

 Still, their answers were really interesting.